 Universal Credit includes an amount for you, and your partner if you live with one.
 It also includes amounts for children (but not usually a third or subsequent child born on or after 6 April 2017).
-UC also includes extra for disabled children (however, this may be less then you receive for disabled children in tax credits).
+UC also includes extra for disabled children (however, this may be less than you receive for disabled children in tax credits).
 It can include help with housing costs (rent and certain service charges, but not mortgage payments).
 If you are found to have limited capability for work-related activity then your Universal Credit will include an additional amount for this.
 It can include an amount for adults who care for a disabled person, and it can include an amount for childcare costs as long as you, and usually your partner, are working.
 Universal Credit is reduced depending on your income from work and any other income (such as other benefits, although some are disregarded).
 You can find more information on how Universal Credit is worked out on the Turn2Us website.

 Claimants will need to agree a claimant commitment about what they will do whilst receiving benefit.
 Depending on your circumstances, you may have to look for work or more hours of work, or you may need to take part in activities and/or attend interviews (however, currently and for three months from 30th March 2020, nobody has to look for or be available for work to get UC).

 This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.